 My top piece of advice on becoming a media spokesperson

-Another important lesson is to ensure maximum availability and I once learnt the lesson to be available round the clock – many media spokes people might not like that.
-But it can bring untold first-class results for certain organisations.
+Another important lesson is to ensure maximum availability - it is good to be available round the clock – many media spokes people might not like that but it can lead to first-class results for certain organisations.

-Of course, numerous organisations don’t have the product or service that is a front-line news focus.
-Then it’s important to build relationships with the most relevant media, to look out of the box to sell opportunities that might gain that vital piece of coverage.
+Of course, many organisations won’t have the product or service that is a front-line news focus.
+So, it’s important to build relationships with the most relevant media, to look out of the box to sell opportunities that might gain that vital piece of coverage.

 When it comes to talking to the press, don’t be nervous, hesitant or weak.
 Be strong and positive and if you don’t know the answer or can’t respond immediately, provide a call to action.
 Ask for a deadline and respond within in that time, even if it’s just to say that you’re still on the case.